brandur/sorg/content/passages-drafts/002-japan.md

 days are impressive.
-My favorite is that it'll "tare" (that's when its weight reading is zeroed to account for the weight of an empty container) automatically when it's turned on, negating the weight of whatever's already on it.
-As long as there's a container on it first, it's operable by pressing only one button one time.
+My favorite is that it'll "tare" (that's when its weight reading is zeroed to account for the weight of an empty container) automatically when it's turned on.
+As long as there's a container on it first, it's fully operable by pressing only one button one time -- a tiny bit of gastronomic ingenuity.

 Here's my Chemex recipe: